The only way to bust through a difficult genealogy research problem is to have a proven action plan.

 How do I determine if the woman listed as a servant in my 2nd great-grandfather's great-aunt's house in the 1880 Census, with the same name as my 2nd great-grandmother, is my 2nd great-grandmother?

-I read this question several times, which led me to realize that with every genealogy brick wall, the first step is not what most professional genealogists suggest.
+I read this question several times, which made me realize that with every genealogy brick wall, the first step is not what most professional genealogists suggest.

-For thirty years, I've heard that you have to start with a research question.
-I have come to realize that is the wrong place to start.
-I believe you have to visualize the research you've gathered thus far to understand the questions you should be asking.
+For thirty years, I've heard you must start with a research question.
+I have come to realize that this is the wrong place to start.
+You have to visualize the research you've gathered thus far to understand the questions you should be asking.

 I map out the family tree to the 2nd great-grandfather's great-aunt's house for the sample problem.